d12frosted/elpa-mirror/melpa/org-emms-readme.txt

-This package provides a new org link type for playing back multimedia files from org-mode using EMMS, The Emacs Multimedia System.
+This package provides a new org link type for playing back multimedia files in org-mode using EMMS, The Emacs Multimedia System.
 If the link contains a track position, playback will start at the specified position.
 For example: